danglenzig/LeapLord/README.md

 ### Collectibles / Checkpoints

 \- **Concept**: Without these, you lose all your progress when you miss a jump and fall from a great height.
-Spending collectible gems allow you to place checkpoint markers in the level.
+Spending collectible gems allows you to place checkpoint markers in the level.
 You can then teleport to your most-recently dropped checkpoint from anywhere in the level.
-The gems are a scarce and exhaustible resource though, so you need to use them strategically and judiciously.
+The gems are a scarce and exhaustible resource though, so you need to use them strategically.

 \- **Scripts**: `CheckpointGem` handles collectible interaction in combination with `PlayerManager`. `GemManager` handles spawning and replenishing checkpoint gems from the collectible prefab.